BI-Bees/natural_disasters/docs/Technical_documentation.md

 ### How to reproduce

-Note: you might need to use `sudo` infront of your commands you issue.
+Note: you might need to use `sudo` infront of the commands you issue.

 First of you need to get `docker` and `docker-compose`.